mkchuprin/ai-maker-space/README.md

 ## 🎉 What Makes This Special?

 - **🧠 Smart Context:** Uses YOUR PDFs to generate questions
-- **🎯 Structured Flow:** 5-question format covering all system design aspects
+- **🎯 Multiple Choice:** Easy A/B/C/D format questions (no more essay writing!)
+- **📊 Customizable Outputs:** Choose exactly what you want generated
+- **🎨 Multiple Diagram Types:** Sequence, architecture, database, deployment diagrams
 - **📋 Production Ready:** Outputs you can actually use in real projects
-- **🎨 Copy-Paste Friendly:** Mermaid diagrams ready for mermaid.live
+- **🎨 Copy-Paste Friendly:** All Mermaid diagrams ready for mermaid.live
 - **🚀 Modern Stack:** FastAPI + React + OpenAI + aimakerspace
 - **💫 Beautiful UI:** Because ugly interfaces are a crime against humanity